 - We reviewed systems and procedures to identify potential areas of management override risk.
-In particular, we carried out testing of journal entries and other adjustments for appropriateness, and evaluating the business rationale of any large or unusual transactions to determine whether they were significant to our assessment. - We reviewed key controls, authorisation procedures and decision making processes for any unusual or one-off transactions. - We reviewed minutes of Trustee meetings and other relevant sub-committees of the Board and agreed the financial statement disclosures to underlying supporting documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Trust.
-We assessed details of any breaches where applicable in order to assess the impact upon the Trust.
+In particular, we carried out testing of journal entries and other adjustments for appropriateness, - We also assessed management bias in relation to the accounting policies adopted and in determining significant accounting estimates. - We reviewed minutes of Trustee meetings and other relevant sub-committees of the Board such as the Finance Committee. - We agreed the financial statement disclosures to underlying supporting documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Academy. - We assessed details of any breaches where applicable in order to assess the impact upon the Academy. - We reviewed legal fees incurred to identify any provisions or contingencies to be recognised in the financial statements.

 Because of the inherent limitations of an audit, there is a risk that we will not detect all irregularities, including those leading to a material misstatement in the financial statements or non-compliance with regulation.
 This risk increases the more that compliance with a law or regulation is removed from the events and transactions reflected in the financial statements, as we will be less likely to become aware of instances of non-compliance.

 The risk is also greater regarding irregularities occurring due to fraud rather than error, as fraud involves intentional concealment, forgery, collusion, omission or misrepresentation.